-- I. About philosophy as such: what is it? - 1) An allegorical and analogical approach: slavery, light, and maturity - Plato, Republic, VII, 514a-516c ("Allegory of the Cave") - Immanuel Kant, An Answer to the Question: What is Enlightenment? - 2) A more systematic approach - 2.1) Philosophy, simple ignorance, and the search for the fundamentals of things - Plato, Laches - 2.2) Philosophy as "love of wisdom" - Plato, Protagoras (various excerpts) - Cicero, Tusculan Disputations, V, 3, 3 - Karl Marx, Theses on Feuerbach, XI - 2.3) Philosophy and rationality - Hesiod, Theogony, 535-612, and Works and Days, 42-105 - Fragments from the Presocratics - Charles Sanders Peirce, "The Fixation of Belief" - 3) Understanding philosophy through - 3.1) a tentative definition of what it is - 3.2) a brief consideration of its division - 3.3) a brief consideration of what it is not: - 3.2.1) extreme skepticism and relativism - 3.2.2) literature, history, science, and religion - Aristotle, Poetics, 9, 1451a35-b11 - Charles Sanders Peirce, "The Fixation of Belief" - J.-P. II, Faith and Reason (excerpts) - II.
-Philosophy in action: a few philosophical problems and how some philosophers tackled them - 1) What and how do we know?
-In particular, what is the basis of our knowledge? - René Descartes, Meditations, I-II - 2) What are we?
-In particular, are we free beings? - Baron d'Holbach, The System of Nature, I, 11 - Jean-Paul Sartre, Existentialism is a Humanism - 3) How should we live?
-In particular, in view of what general end or meaning ought we to organize our lives? - Aristotle, Nicomachean Ethics, I, 1-5, 7-10, 13 - 4) Does God exist?
-In particular, can God exist if there is evil in the world? - David Hume, Dialogues Concerning Natural Religion, 11 - Gottfried W. Leibniz, Theodicy, abridgment, obj.1-8
+- I. About philosophy as such: what is it?

+- 1) An allegorical and analogical approach: slavery, light, and maturity

+- Plato, Republic, VII, 514a-516c ("Allegory of the Cave")

+- Immanuel Kant, An Answer to the Question: What is Enlightenment?

+- 2) A more systematic approach

+- 2.1) Philosophy, simple ignorance, and the search for the fundamentals of things

+- Plato, Laches

+- 2.2) Philosophy as "love of wisdom"

+- Plato, Protagoras (various excerpts)

+- Cicero, Tusculan Disputations, V, 3, 3

+- Karl Marx, Theses on Feuerbach, XI

+- 2.3) Philosophy and rationality

+- Hesiod, Theogony, 535-612, and Works and Days, 42-105

+- Fragments from the Presocratics

+- 3) Understanding philosophy through

+- 3.1) a tentative definition of what it is

+- 3.2) a brief consideration of its division

+- 3.3) a brief consideration of what it is not: philosophy and religion

+- J.-P. II, Faith and Reason (excerpts)

+- II.
+Philosophy in action: a few philosophical problems and how some philosophers tackled them

+- 1) What and how do we know?
+In particular, what is the basis of our knowledge?

+- René Descartes, Meditations, I-II

+- 2) How should we live?
+In particular, in view of what general end or meaning ought we to organize our lives?

+- Aristotle, Nicomachean Ethics, I

+- 4) Does God exist?
+In particular, can God exist if there is evil in the world?

+- David Hume, Dialogues Concerning Natural Religion, 11

+- Gottfried W. Leibniz, Theodicy, abridgment, obj.1-8